 International Health Insurance

 The Office of Risk Management, in partnership with the Global Education Office and other offices on campus, has selected a robust, comprehensive, and low-cost international health insurance plan for Vanderbilt community members.
-This plan is available to any Vanderbilt traveler, including faculty and staff, who go outside of the United States for education-related purposes, and is required for all students (see policy).
+This plan is available to any Vanderbilt traveler, including faculty and staff, who go outside of the United States for education-related purposes on Vanderbilt University business, and is required for all students (see policy).